 Son and daughter peer through the mirror not above my bed, trying to find a language.
 What look is on their faces, one asks.
 Terror, says one.
 Pleasure, the other answers.
 Look at him move as if inside her there's something he can barely touch.
 Look how he tries over and over.
-How he becomes a horse beneath her: his eyes large the spine of a fish.
+How he becomes a horse beneath her: his eyes large marbles on the sides of his face.
+Only now does she strip completely.
+Our father is a racehorse.
+Our mother possesses the spine of a fish.
 Look at her swim though nowhere is water.
 Her nipples are coins the size of our mouths.